 The King of Comedy

-is and 1983 black comedy film, directed by Martin Scorsese
+is a 1983 black comedy film, directed by Martin Scorsese

 and starring Robert De Niro